ahmadanwar93/fikri/_posts/birthday-baby.md

 ## Introduction

-This visualisation inspiration came from looking at the [birthday exporer here](https://data.gov.my/dashboard/birthday-explorer).
+The inspiration for this visualisation came from looking at the birthday explorer <u>[here](https://data.gov.my/dashboard/birthday-explorer)</u>.
 In particular I am just interested in looking at the pattern in the month of January.
-I still do not know the reason why there are peaks at the start of January, and end of December.
+I still do not know the reason why there are peaks at the start of January, and the end of December.

 ## Inspiration

 My goal for the data visualization is to blend data visualisation and graphic design, hence why the wacky design was chosen.
-I researched a lot on the graphics to represent birthdays, but I settled on tree rings.
+I researched a lot on what graphics to use to represent birthdays, but I settled on tree rings.
 Tree rings can be used to determine the age of a tree, which is related to birthdays.

 ## More exploration

 I do wonder if using both total and average births per day across all the years would show if a similar pattern persists.
 But I do not have the luxury of time to properly visualise it.
 However, the code is here.
-Download the CSV file from the [data catalogue here](https://data.gov.my/data-catalogue/births).
+Download the CSV file from the data catalogue <u>[here](https://data.gov.my/data-catalogue/births)</u>.
 This is the code I used to generate both the sum and average of daily births.

 ```python
 import pandas as pd